shawnesquivel/CryptoX/README.md

-# CRYPTOX
+# CRYPTOX - Get the Latest Crypto News!
 This project displays news, price, and general information about the Top 100 Cryptocurrencies.
 ![image](https://user-images.githubusercontent.com/94336773/168397708-691fedab-1945-42d4-bd91-efd1facb8788.png)

 ## Project Description
-#### #1 - Filter cryptocurrency news based on niche crypto topics
+### #1 - Filter cryptocurrency news based on niche crypto topics
-Click the News tab to filter the latest news by your favourite coin, or a niche cryptocurrency topic.
+#### HOW: Click the News tab to filter the latest news by your favourite coin, or a niche cryptocurrency topic.
 ![image](https://user-images.githubusercontent.com/94336773/168397907-c54320cd-abf6-42b0-a30e-933f1687cf5e.png)

 #### #2 Search from the top 100 coins
+##### HOW: Click the Cryptocurrency tab to view the top 100 coins, or search for your favourite coin.

 ![image](https://user-images.githubusercontent.com/94336773/168398160-b6cda67a-9a8d-44b2-902f-ebd0504e4eed.png)

-##### HOW: Click the Cryptocurrency tab to view the top 100 coins, or search for your favourite coin.
-Get basic

-### Get cryptocurrency general information and price data from the last 24 hours
+### #3 - Get cryptocurrency general information and price data from the last 24 hours
+#### HOW: Click any cryptocurrency card.
 ![image](https://user-images.githubusercontent.com/94336773/168397776-2dd69d45-81e1-4cb4-af3a-405a6d1a8152.png)